 Wendy’s Interior Design Review by Nice Branding Agency

+Awhile back, I tried a Wendy's burger for the first time as an adult.
+To my surprise, I really enjoyed the burger, but what really spoke to me during that meal was Wendy's environmental branding.
 This inspired me to take a deep dive into the strategy that was put in place for their environmental branding and interior design, and take a deeper look a the touchpoints within the restaurant's interior that originally drew me in.

 The BackstoryDuring my research, I found that all this strategy was all part of Wendy's ongoing new store design.
 An article found on Skift Table solidified this by stating: "Several years ago, Wendy’s laid out a mission to start remaking its restaurants for the future.
 The plan involved a top-to-bottom reimagining of how restaurant design affects all parts of Wendy’s operation.
 Like the competition, Wendy’s is perpetually focused on driving success in a number of key ways, including increasing food sales and restaurant traffic and opening new locations.
 Store design affects those measures of success just as much as introducing a 50-cent Frosty to the menu."

 Wendy's Chief Development Officer, Abigail Pringle, is the one responsible for Wendy's new restaurant development as well as their existing restaurant remodeling.
 Initially, the design overhaul began several years back with an "image activation" initiative to update Wendy's existing restaurants.